 Unfortunately there are some plants and flowers that struggle.
-One of those that often needs a little extra TLC is the corn plant.
+One of those that often needs a little extra love and care is the corn plant.

-But if your corn plant looks like it’s on its last legs, don’t panic – there are several steps you can take to revive it.
+But if your corn plant looks like it’s on its last legs, don’t panic – there are things you can take to revive it.

 These simple tips should give you all you need to bring your corn plant back to life.